Raul Jungmann

-Raul Belens Jungmann Pinto (born 3 April 1952 in Recife) is a Brazilian business consultant and politician.
+Raul Belens Jungmann Pinto (3 April 1952 – 18 January 2026) was a Brazilian business consultant and politician.
 He served as minister of agrarian development under former president Fernando Henrique Cardoso and federal deputy for the state of Pernambuco.
 He was the Minister of Defence from May 2016 to February 2018, appointed by then-acting president Michel Temer.
 On 27 February 2018, Jungmann was confirmed as Minister of the Public Security.

-He was appointed CEO of the Brazilian Mining Institute (IBRAM) in March 2022.
+Jungmann was appointed CEO of the Brazilian Mining Institute (IBRAM) in March 2022.

+Jungmann died on 18 January 2026, at the age of 73, after a battle with pancreatic cancer.